Independent African news, markets, culture and politics.

 ‘Conclude renegotiation by Dec 31 or face nationwide shutdown’ — SSANU tells FG

-The Senior Staff Association of Nigerian Universities (SSANU) has issued an ultimatum to the Federal Government, giving it until December 31, 2025, to conclude the ongoing renegotiation with the union.
-Failure to do so will result in an indefinite shutdown of universities from January 2026.
-This decision was made during the union’s 53rd National Executive Council meeting at the University of Jos.
+The Senior Staff Association of Nigerian Universities (SSANU) has given the Federal Government an ultimatum: conclude the ongoing renegotiation with the union by December 31 2025, or face an indefinite shutdown of universities starting in January 2026.
+This decision was taken at SSANU’s 53rd National Executive Council meeting held at the University of Jos.

-SSANU has expressed dissatisfaction with the government’s handling of issues affecting non-teaching staff, citing a lack of commitment to addressing their concerns.
-The union has accused the government of sidelining its members in the payment of Earned Allowances and the renegotiation process.
-Specifically, SSANU is demanding the immediate release of the N50 billion agreed upon in the 2022 Memorandum of Understanding (MoU) and the inclusion of Inter-University Centres and research institutes in the next disbursement.
+SSANU expressed deep dissatisfaction with the government’s handling of issues affecting non‑teaching staff, accusing it of sidelining members in the payment of Earned Allowances and in the renegotiation process.
+The union demands the immediate release of the N50 billion stipulated in the 2022 Memorandum of Understanding (MoU) and the inclusion of Inter‑University Centres and research institutes in the next disbursement.

 Scroll to Top